Sheikh Hasina: The woman who ruled Bangladesh with iron fist for 15 years

 The party’s leader, former prime minister Khaleda Zia, was “on the brink of death” under prolonged house arrest, the opposition alleged in June last year.

-Human rights groups accused Ms Hasina’s administration of forcibly disappearing her critics, an allegation denied by her.
+Human rights groups accused Ms Hasina’s administration of forcibly disappearing her critics – an allegation she denied.

 After her inauguration as prime minister for a fourth consecutive term, observers noted many red flags of impending trouble in Bangladesh.